lenasterg/ls-comment-stopwords-checker-ms/README.md

 - Supports multisite WordPress networks.
 - Blocks comments containing prohibited words (defined in `stopwords.txt`).
 - Uses a stopword list based on the [WordPress Comment Blacklist](https://github.com/splorp/wordpress-comment-blacklist/blob/master/reference/strings.txt) from GitHub.
-- Sends an email notification to the super admin when a comment is blocked.
+- Can send an email notification to the super admin when a comment is blocked.
+If you want to activate it, change const SENT_EMAIL to TRUE;
 - Provides a network admin settings page to manage stopwords.
 - Displays a notice to subsite admins about the stopword configuration.